secworks/aes/README.md

 of cycles to two cycles for each round.

+## Usage

+### Usage sequence:
+1. Load the key to be used by writing to the key register words.
+2. Set the key length by writing to the config register.
+3. Initialize key expansion by writing a one to the init bit in the control register.
+4. Wait for the ready bit in the status register to be cleared and then to be set again.
+This means that the key expansion has been completed.
+5. Write the cleartext block to the block registers.
+6. Start block processing by writing a one to the next bit in the control register.
+7. Wait for the ready bit in the status register to be cleared and then to be set again.
+This means that the data block has been processed.
+8. Read out the ciphertext block from the result registers.

 ## Status ##
 The core is completed, has been used in FPGAs and in ASIC.
 The core is well tested and mature.